wokamoto/shot.dogmap.jp/wp-content/plugins/twitter-cards/readme.txt

 Improved auto-generated description.

 == Changelog ==

+= 1.0.5 =
+* Update Twitter Cards PHP library to support extending the plugin for new app, gallery, or product Twitter Card types.

 = 1.0.4 =
 * Treat post format of "image" as a Twitter photo card.